dbenque/labkube/prez/2-deployments/README.md

 labkube-76c7c9754d   1         1         1         17m
 ```

-If you open the yaml defintion of the replicaset you will notice that it is really close to the deployment.
+If you open the yaml definition of the replicaset you will notice that it is really close to the deployment.
 It contains the number of replicas and the pod definition.

-Purpose of the objects:
+Purpose of the objects by kind:

-- The Pod run the container(s)
+- The `Pod` runs the container(s)
-- The ReplicaSet object is going to be used by kubernetes to ensure that the relevant number of pods are running.
+- The `ReplicaSet` is going to be used by kubernetes to ensure that the relevant number of pods are running.
-- The Deployment help to transition from one replicaSet to another (check the spec.strategy section in the definition)
+- The `Deployment` helps to transition from one replicaSet to another (check the spec.strategy section in the definition)

 Depending on the modification that you do on the Deployment object the existing replicaSet will be modified or a new one will be create.
-If a new one is create then the deployment strategy is applied to transition from one definition to another.
+If a new one is created then the deployment strategy is applied to transition from one definition to another.

 Let's delete the current deployment and create one with the resource definition in file ```deployment-1.yaml```